WordPress/wordpress-playground/packages/docs/site/docs/main/about/test.md

 ## Test different WordPress and PHP versions.

-With Playground, you can quickly test any major WordPress or PHP version by <span style="text-decoration:underline;">customizing its settings</span> or using a custom blueprint with the `preferredVersions` property.
+With Playground, you can quickly test any major WordPress or PHP version by _customizing its settings_ or using a custom blueprint with the `preferredVersions` property.

 For example, you can always test the latest development version of WordPress, also called [Beta Nightly](https://wordpress.org/download/beta-nightly/), from this link: [https://playground.wordpress.net/?wp=nightly](https://playground.wordpress.net/?wp=nightly)